 Subscriber engagement: your engagement ratio decides whether your email will be marked as spam by the spam filters or not.
 If your emails have low engagement rates, the chances of your email being marked as spam by the spam filters are heightened.
 Always stay true to your brand and produce relevant content accordingly to boost your engagement.
 Personalizing emails also plays a huge role in increasing the engagement ratio of your campaign.

-Strategies That You Need To Adopt In Order To Avoid Spam Emails
+Strategies That You Need To Adopt In Order To Avoid Spam Filters

-You should pay attention to the following criteria.
+You should pay attention to the following criteria to get results for your email marketing efforts.
 This way you can prevent your MailChimp email from going to spam.

 Spam filters flag certain emails sent from an IP address if they detect that a spam email has been sent from it earlier.
 All the MailChimp emails are sent from the same servers and if your email has been subjected to spam in the past, it can degrade your deliverability rates seriously.